COGI is delighted to welcome our esteemed faculty – experts in the field of IVF/ART/Infertility, Gynecology and Fetomaternal Medicine

 Qualifications: Member of the Royal College of Surgeons & Licencate of the Royal College of Physicians [U.K., 1979], Member of the Royal College of Obstetricians & Gynaecologists [U.K., 1986], Doctor of Philosophy [U.K., 1986], Fellow of the Royal College of Obstetricians & Gynaecologists [U.K., 1986], Fellow of the Royal College of Physicians of Ireland [Ireland, 2002], Accreditation Certificate in Obstetrics-Gynaecology [S.A.C., Malta, 2003].

-Current employment: Consultant Obstetrician-Gynaecologist – Head of Department, Department of Health, Malta; Former director of Department of Obstetrics & Gynaecology, Faculty of Medicine & Surgery, University of Malta; Specialist Obstetrician-Gynaecologist in Private Practice.
+Employment: Former Consultant Obstetrician-Gynaecologist – Head of Department, Department of Health, Malta; Former director of Department of Obstetrics & Gynaecology, Faculty of Medicine & Surgery, University of Malta; Specialist Obstetrician-Gynaecologist in Private Practice.

 Research Interests: Collagen disorders; menopause & climacteric; bone metabolism; Gynaecological endocrinology.
-Associate Dean QMUL, Medical School, and Associate Professor Medical Education, QMUL, London.
+Associate Dean QMUL, Medical School, and Professor Medical Education, QMUL, London.

 Herjan Coelingh Bennink (HCB), MD, PhD, trained in Internal Medicine and Gynaecology in Deventer, Leiden and Utrecht, the Netherlands (Dr Pannekoek, Prof Jon van Rood and Prof Ary Haspels) and certified in 1976 as specialist in ObGyn.
 In 1974 he was Research Fellow at the Center of Reproductive Biology, University of Michigan, Ann Arbor, USA (Prof Jan Behrman).
 Since 1976 he was director of the Department of Reproductive Endocrinology at the University Hospital in Utrecht.
 In 1980 he completed his PhD thesis on Gestational Diabetes.